 Red House Lake

-Red House Lake is stocked annually in the spring with yearling brown trout.
-A fall stocking of yearling brown trout, as well as surplus hatchery breeders in most years, also takes place.
+Trout: Red House Lake is stocked each spring with yearling brown trout.
+The lake also receives a stocking of larger, hatchery breeder trout in the fall of most years.
 The trout fishery is essentially a put-and-take fishery, as there is little holdover of trout.
-Ice fishing for trout is legal; there is no closed season.
+Ice fishing for trout is permitted.

 Largemouth Bass: Largemouth bass are abundant in Red House Lake and have average growth rates.
 There are good numbers of bass in the 12-15 inch size range, and the fish habitat is provided mainly by a moderate level of aquatic vegetation beds.
 Bass anglers have success with spinner baits, surface plugs, plastic worms, and crank baits, as well as live crayfish or worms.

 Panfish: Bluegill and pumpkinseed are the dominant panfish, with moderate numbers of yellow perch and brown bullhead, and occasional black crappie and rock bass.
 Growth rates are average, and ice fishing for panfish is more popular than open-water summer fishing.
 Live baits such as worms and minnows work well, as do small spinners and jigs.